 Look It Over

-Collecting carnival glass is fun, and the right pieces can be a good investment.
-Take some time to look over items you're considering to ensure you're getting a good deal.
+Collecting carnival glass is so fun, and the right pieces can be a good investment (or a windfall if you choose to sell them).
+Take some time to look over items you're considering to make sure you're getting a good deal.